Digital Marketing Resume

 Here, you will want to list all your competencies and technical skills you specialise in.
 Do not put generic skills or soft skills such as ‘self-motivated’ or ‘adaptability’.
 These skills should be related to digital marketing and marketing communications such as SEO, Google Ads, Facebook Pixel Implementation, Social Media Strategy, Digital Marketing Analytics, Public Relations, etc.

-Also, don’t forget to include industry-relevant keywords or words that are commonly used in the industry as some recruiters will enter these keywords into job portal resume search engines to crawl through dozens of CVs.
+Also, don’t forget to include industry-relevant keywords or words that are commonly used in the industry.
+Many recruiters will search specific keywords in the resume database to effectively shortlist relevant resumes.

 You can use keyword research tools such as Google Keyword Planner and Ubersuggest to generate keyword ideas and analyse the popularity or search volume of the keywords.